 Creating a net-zero strategy for your property portfolio?
 Then you need accurate emissions data.

 The main image for this comundo blog post about creating a net-zero strategy is an over-the-shoulder shot of the comundo platform.
-We can see a laptop on a man's lap, and his crossed legs just behind the screen
+We're looking over the shoulder of a woman, and can see a laptop on her desk which is showing the comundo platform on it.

 The path to net zero